Did you know that the word “Mausoleum” was derived from a structure now referred to as the “Mausoleum at Halicarnassus?”

 The Panthéon in Paris is an enormous mausoleum located in the 5th arrondissement of the city.
-It was constructed in the 18th century between 1758 and 1790 with the intention to use the building as a church dedicated to the patron saint of Paris, Saint Genevieve.
+It was constructed in the 18th century between 1758 and 1790 to use the building as a church dedicated to the patron saint of Paris, Saint Genevieve.

 The building was completed the year that the French Revolution was reaching its boiling point and its purpose was turned into a mausoleum for French heroes shortly after.
 The chaotic history of France during the 19th century saw its purpose changed a couple more times, but today, it’s one of the most important mausoleums in France reserved for important French citizens.